ykl-ucla/prostate_zonal_seg/README.md

 "Y. Liu et al., "Automatic Prostate Zonal Segmentation Using Fully Convolutional Network With Feature Pyramid Attention," in IEEE Access, vol. 7, pp. 163626-163632, 2019, doi: 10.1109/ACCESS.2019.2952534"

-Since the public dataset was from ProstateX, you should cite their paper.
+Since the public dataset was from ProstateX, you also should cite their paper.

 "Litjens G, Debats O, Barentsz J, Karssemeijer N, Huisman H. "Computer-aided detection of prostate cancer in MRI", IEEE Transactions on Medical Imaging 2014;33:1083-1092.
 DOI: 10.1109/TMI.2014.2303821"

+Good luck to your research!